ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 1. Click 'Install' and wait for installation to complete
 2. Don't forget to enable the module in game using the "Manage Module" button

-## IMPORTANT NOTE FOR VERSION 0.2.15 AND NEWER

-Like said in this issue [Name appears as "Unknown Actor" and portrait still appears when styling is disabled](https://github.com/ShoyuVanilla/FoundryVTT-Chat-Portrait/issues/40), due to my mistake during development I didn't realize that I had badly integrated two features into one.
-Now I have separated the two functions at the level of the module settings, but to avoid problems you have to go and check your configurations on the module settings.
-I apologize for the inconvenience.

 ## TODO

 - Integration multisystem it's very hard to find the time for this, for now i'm supporting only the system i use: Dnd5e, but anyone can point out what system has problem. i have prepared  a base code for support multysistem, but i will not actively developing on the short term.